-The Terminal 5 Expansion-Design project was analyzed and approved in a Categorical Exclusion issued on October 6, 2016, thus allowing the application to seek concurrent authority to impose and use the PFCs.
-The Categorical Exclusion was prepared pursuant to the National Environmental Policy Act (NEPA), Council on Environmental Quality guidelines implementing NEPA and FAA Orders 1050.1.E and 5050.4B.
+The Terminal 5 Expansion-Construction project was analyzed and approved in a re-evaluation of the O'Hare Modernization environmental impact statement issued on January 27, 2017, thus allowing the application to seek authority to use PFCs on the project.
+The re-evaluation to the EIS was prepared pursuant to the National Environmental Policy Act (NEPA), Council on Environmental Quality guidelines implementing NEPA and FAA Orders 1050.1.E and 5050.4B.
+There appear to be no extraordinary circumstances requiring further review.

-All applicable requirements pertaining to ALP approval, airspace and NEPA have been met with respect to the Terminal 5 Expansion-Design project.
+All applicable requirements pertaining to ALP approval, airspace and NEPA have been met with respect to the Terminal 5 Expansion-Construction project.